You came to law school because you are committed to public service.

 You are engaged in public service work with a non-profit organization of government agency and want to explore other job opportunities within the public service sector.

 The Public Interest Resource Center (PIRC) is here to help you chart your own public service career path throughout your professional life.
 PIRC’s career support services complement those of The Career Planning Center and consists of a full array of Job Search Services for students and alumni.

-A career in public service may be realistic regardless of your law school, graduate school, and undergraduate loan debt thanks to some important loan forgiveness programs including The College Cost Reduction and Access Act of 2007, signed into law in September 2007.
+A career in public service may be realistic regardless of your law school, graduate school, and undergraduate loan debt thanks to some important loan forgiveness programs including student debt relief provisions in The College Cost Reduction and Access Act of 2007, signed into law in September 2007.